 Breaks will keep your mind fresh and you will be able to return to your work with better focus.
 If you work straight through, you will put in more hours but work less productively.

 Stick to allotted break times.
-You might want to try the Pomodoro technique to see if this works for you.
+You might want to try the Pomodoro technique to see if it increases your productivity.
 In this time management technique, you work in 25-minute segments (Pomodoros) with 5-minute breaks between each period, and a longer break every four Pomodoros.
 Some people swear by this technique as a way of increasing their focus and efficiency.

 Being organised and having good systems for filing emails, computer documents and papers will save you many valuable hours in the long run – so spend some time initially setting up your systems, then you won’t have to worry about it.